 Within California* and Oregon, Transcranial Magnetic Stimulation has been approved for use with treatment resistant depression by several insurance providers.
 Insurances that we’re in network with include Optum, Magellan, Anthem Blue Cross, Magellan, Tricare, Blue Shield of CA, Blue Shield Federal Employee, Optum, Aetna, MHN, Healthnet, Beacon, Prime Health Services, Provider Select, Medicare, Providence Preferred, Providence Health Plan, Regence Blue Cross Blue Shield, First Choice Health Network, First Health National Network, Pacificsource, Moda, OHA (fee for service only), First Health, and Premera Blue Cross.
 Please call us for a full list of providers.
-We would be happy to help check with your insurance regarding pre-approval.
+We would be happy to help check with your insurance regarding pre-approval for TMS depression treatment.